 If you’ve been looking out for all the cool new features coming with iOS 11, you probably noticed that Apple planned to make it very easy to backup Messages in iCloud.
 Messages would even be synced across devices, so you wouldn’t have to delete a conversation thread on every single one of your Apple devices.

-Unfortunately, if you’re having trouble finding that features, it’s because it’s not there yet.
+Unfortunately, if you’re having trouble finding that features, you can blame it on them not being there yet.
 Apple has this feature planned for iOS 11, but it will be coming in a later iteration of the operating system.
+As of iOS 11.2, this has still not been implemented.

-Unfortunately, no one can use Animoji right now.
-There’s no fix for this at the moment.
-The new animated emoji that allow you to have an emoji mimic the movements and expressions of your face relies on Apple’s facial recognition technology, and that’s only available on the iPhone X. If you desperately want to use Animoji, the only fix is to get an iPhone X, but it’s not available until November.
+Unfortunately, that just means you don't have an iPhone X. The new animated emoji that allow you to have an emoji mimic the movements and expressions of your face relies on Apple’s facial recognition technology, and that’s only available on the iPhone X. If you desperately want to use Animoji, the only fix is to spend about $1,000 and get an iPhone X or ask to borrow a friend's.

 iOS 11 has come along with updates to the way Siri speaks, making her sound more natural and less robotish.
 This will hopefully be nothing but an improvement, and if you don’t like it, there’s not much you can do besides sticking with the old iOS.
 On the other hand, if Siri now has a man’s voice, it may be that you didn’t realize this has been an option in iOS for some time.
 If someone else was playing around in your phone and switch Siri’s voice, you should easily be able to go back into your device’s settings and set Siri to have whichever voice you were using before (or perhaps try out some new ones).